Cloud Native vs. Cloud Enabled vs. Cloud-Based: What is the Difference?

 What are the differences between cloud-native and cloud-enabled solutions?

-Cloud-enabled solutions are technologies adapted for the cloud.
+are technologies adapted for the cloud.
 They were once typically deployed in traditional data center environments but have been retrofitted and remarketed as “cloud” products.
 Metaphorically speaking, these solutions are rather like fitting a square peg into a round hole.
 Unfortunately, these cloud-enabled products often lack the agility and flexibility of their cloud-native counterparts — which are specifically designed for cloud compatibility.

 So how do cloud-native vs. cloud-enabled solutions compare?
 Cloud-native tools work best for businesses who require an uninterrupted online presence around the clock, like multichannel retailers.
 These systems offer numerous web-centric features that bolster customer service and engagement, provide server scalability during periods of fluctuating traffic, and allow easy experimentation with new technologies and promotional strategies.